Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Free RBF-KAN

 \subsection{Adaptive Smoothness}

-The smoothness of B-splines (determined by their polynomial orders) is fixed and must be predetermined prior to the training.
-In contrast, the smoothness of RBFs can be specified either by the order parameter $\nu$ in the case of the Mat\`{e}rn kernel, or more generally by the smoothness factor $\sigma$.
-To ensure that $\sigma$ remains positive during gradient-based optimization, we introduce an unconstrained parameter $\tilde{\sigma} \in \mathbb{R}$ and define $\sigma$ via the mapping
+The smoothness of RBFs can be specified by the order parameter $\nu$ in the case of the Mat\`{e}rn kernel, or more generally by the smoothness factor $\sigma$.
+To ensure that $\sigma$ remains positive during gradient-based optimization, we introduce an unconstrained parameter $\tilde{\sigma} \in \mathbb{R}$ and define $\sigma$ via the mapping $\sigma = \exp(\tilde{\sigma})$.
 The combination of adaptive meshing and adaptive smoothness can significantly enhance the express power of Free-RBF-KAN.
 As demonstrated in \citet{zheng2025free}, allowing the RBF centroids to move within an extended range improves gradient smoothness and helps training stability.
-Although the introduction of additional trainable parameters may moderately increase the training time, Free-RBF-KAN remains substantially faster than B-spline KAN.
+Although the introduction of additional trainable parameters moderately increases the training cost, Free-RBF-KAN remains substantially faster than B-spline KAN.
 Moreover, the inference cost of Free-RBF-KAN is identical to that of standard RBF-KAN once the centroids and smoothness parameters have been trained and fixed.